xingchenzhang/xingchenzhang.github.io/_pages/supervision.md

 	- Zixian Zhao (MSc, **distinction**)
 		- Topic: Computer Vision-based Video Anonymisation for Privacy Protection
 		- Published one paper in IEEE Transactions on Intelligent Transportation Systems based on the MSc project
+		- Now a PhD student at the University of Exeter (fully funded by the university)

 - As the assistant supervisor (co-supervise with Prof.  Yiannis Demiris)